neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 the exersises.

 > 💡 For you: It's a non-strict comparison (`!=` instead of `!==`) meaning that JavaScript tries to
-> coerse the compared values into the same type.
+> coerce the compared values into the same type.
 >
 > And just like `"3" == 3` is `true`, `undefined == null` is also `true`.
 This also works with `!=`
 > instead of `==`.